saiema/saiema.github.io/teaching.md

 <br>
 Teaching Assistant in the courses:
 <br>
-Automatons and Languages, and Introduction to Algorithmic and Programming.
+Automatons and Languages, and Introduction to Programming.

 * Undergraduate course, University of Río Cuarto, Computer Science Department, 2016<br>
-Teaching Assistant in the course Introduction to Algorithmic and Programming.
+Teaching Assistant in the course Introduction to Programming.

 ---